JohnstonLab/Whiff-Cannon-4000/README.md

 2) The 3D print files for our [custom parts](#custom-parts)
 3) Off the shelf [parts list](#off-the-shelf-parts-list)
 4) Jupyter notebook based **[software](#Software) to control the olfactometer**, including outputting the timing and valve that was actuated, triggering of other devices and recording of signals (e.g. PID alongside valve timings)
-5) [Calibration data](#Calibrations) or our assembled device
+5) [Calibration data](#Calibrations) for our assembled device

-The building and testing of this olfactometer was carried out primarily by Georgina Bonny, Adam Barrett and Shreya Choudhuri.
+The building and testing of this olfactometer were carried out primarily by Georgina Bonny, Adam Barrett and Shreya Choudhuri.

 ## Modifications
 We have made the following adjustments: